georgembugua00/credit_risk_classifier/README.md

 # Business Problem

 Banks seeks to expand its loan portfolio while maintaining a strong Triple Bottom Line.
-However, a rise in loan defaults and NPLs in 2023 necessitates a more precise and accurate credit risk prediction system.
+However, a more precise and accurate credit risk prediction system.

 # Main Objective

 The objective is to implement a credit risk classification system that improves loan approval decisions by:

-Predicting loan default risk
+- Predicting loan default risk
-Recommending appropriate loan terms (optional, can be added based on model capabilities)
+- Recommending appropriate loan terms (optional, can be added based on model capabilities)

 # Data Understanding
 The system will leverage the following borrower and loan data:

 **Personal Information:**